-POSITION TITLE: TELECOMMUNICATOR
+POSITION TITLE: 911 PUBLIC SAFETY TELECOMMUNICATOR TRAINEE

-MAJOR FUNCTION: The 911 Public Safety Telecommunicator is a training level position intended for individuals with little or no comparable public safety dispatching experience.
-A 911 Public Safety Telecommunicator who successfully passes the training program and probationary period will advance to 911 Public Safety Telecommunicator, which is the full-working level.
-A new Telecommunicator must successfully acquire FCIC/NCIC certification and County required Emergency Medical Dispatch certification.
-Under close direct supervision the 911 Public Safety Telecommunicator will receive extensive classroom training, on-the-job instruction and hands-on training in call taking and dispatching of public safety personnel and equipment for law enforcement, fire services, emergency medical and other services.
+MAJOR FUNCTION: The 911 Public Safety Telecommunicator Trainee is a training level position intended for individuals with little or no comparable public safety dispatching experience.
+A 911 Public Safety Telecommunicator Trainee who successfully passes the training program and orientation period will advance to 911 Public Safety Telecommunicator which is the full-working level.
+Trainee must successfully acquire FCIC/NCIC certification and County required Emergency Medical Dispatch certification and become certified by the State of Florida.

+Under close direct supervision the 911 Public Safety Telecommunicator Trainee will receive extensive classroom training, on-the-job instruction and hands-on training in call taking and dispatching of public safety personnel and equipment for law enforcement, fire services, emergency medical and other services.
 Throughout training, trainees are expected to show progressive growth and ability to apply complex rules, procedures and policies to all work situations.
-At the end of training and probation, trainees must demonstrate and maintain working competence in the full range of law enforcement, fire, and medical call taking and dispatching functions.
+At the end of training and orientation, trainees must demonstrate and maintain working competence in the full range of law enforcement, fire, and medical call taking and dispatching functions.